magicolala/oracle/README.md

 # Oracle Chess Engine

+**Note:** This project is a fork of the original `andy-landy/chess-llm-oracle` repository.
+This file has been adapted to reflect the current project structure and conventions.

 ## Introduction

 Oracle is the first chess engine that plays like a human, from amateur to super GM.
 She can play like a 2800-rated player in classical or an 800-rated player in blitz, or at any other level, in any time control.